 With only 24 hours in the day, managing the time we have is a crucial skill to being successful.
 If you struggle to get things done (like most humans), check out these tips to time management so you can enhance your productivity!

 Concentrate on one piece at a time; otherwise, you are going to feel super overwhelmed.
-If you haven’t made a to-do list yet, get going on that.
+If you haven’t made a to-do list yet, start on that!
 Try listing the most crucial and/or immediate tasks first.
 There’s nothing more satisfying than checking off all the projects (and closing all the tabs on your computer) when you’re done!

 We all operate differently.
-Some of us are morning people who feel like crawling into bed before the sun even sets.
+Some of us are morning people who crawl into bed before the sun even sets.
 Others are night owls who don’t feel fully conscious until at least 3:00 in the afternoon.
-So, there’s no right or wrong answer!
+So there’s no right or wrong answer!
 You are likely to remain focused and retain more information if you choose a time when you perform your best!

 Whether it be the breaks in between classes, or time working out on the elliptical, take advantage of the gaps in your schedule.
-Whether you have reading to do or math problems to accomplish, you’ll have less to worry about later if you’re working on it throughout the day.
-Who knows, you may even get ahead like a time management pro!
+No matter if you have readings to finish or math problems to accomplish, you will worry less if you’re chipping away at your work throughout the day.

 Utilize alarms on your phone to make sure you are only working on certain tasks for a given period of time.
 You may be more efficient if you think “I’m going to work on this for an hour,” instead of, “I’m not moving until I get this assignment done.”

 If physics homework usually requires a full hour and jazz band is always two hours, you’ll know that you have to allow for that in your daily schedule.
-Once you solidify/clarify all of your commitments, you’ll be able to figure out a weekly agenda.
-And, importantly, you’ll clearly see where you can pencil in some time to kick back and relax.
+Once you clarify all of your commitments, you will figure out a weekly agenda.

 Unfortunately, there are only a finite number of hours in the day.
-And sometimes you simply can’t accept every invitation that’s extended.
+Sometimes you simply can’t accept every invitation that’s extended.
 Recognize your priorities, and commit to the events that you truly care about and actually have time for.
-Fight the FOMO.

-The list of distractions never ends: Netflix, texting, scrolling through Insta, or online shopping all fit the bill!
+The list of distractions never ends: Netflix, texting, scrolling through Insta, or even online shopping!
 Once you pinpoint your own personal methods of procrastination, you will know what to avoid when you need to get work done.

 We know you are a busy bee, but take the time to slow down.
 Appreciate where you are in this precise moment, and forget about all the rushing and hurrying.
 If time management stresses you out, take a few minutes to unwind and breathe.
-Once you give yourself a chance to rest, you can return to your tasks with refreshed clarity.
+Once you give yourself a chance to rest, you can return to your tasks refreshed.

 There is always a way to make mundane tasks more entertaining.
 Get the creative juices flowing and figure out a way to enjoy what you are doing.
-This could mean turning chores into a dancing jubilee or finishing the rest of your philosophy reading under the shade of a tree.
-It’s the little things that will make your days pleasant!
+This could mean turning chores into a dance party or finishing the rest of your philosophy reading under the shade of a tree.
+Sometimes it’s the little things that make it fun!